 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
 This guidance provides that lessees will be required to recognize the following for all operating leases (with the exception of short-term leases): 1) a lease liability, which is the present value of a lessee's obligation to make lease payments, and 2) a right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term.
 Lessor accounting under the new guidance remains largely unchanged as it is substantially equivalent to existing guidance for sales-type leases, direct financing leases and operating leases.
 This guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
-Entities are required to use a modified retrospective approach for leases that exist or are entered into after the beginning of the earliest comparative period presented in the financial statements.
-As lessees, the Company has lease agreements for branch locations, ATM locations and equipment that are currently considered operating leases, and therefore, are not recognized on the Company's consolidated balance sheets.
+In July 2018, the FASB issued ASU No. 2018-11, Targeted Improvements to Topic 842, Leases.
+Specifically, entities may elect not to recast comparative periods presented when transitioning to Topic 842 and lessors may elect not to separate lease and nonlease components when certain conditions are met.
+The Company expects to elect the practical expedient to not recast comparative periods upon the adoption of ASU No. 2016-02 on January 1, 2019.
+As lessee, the Company has lease agreements for branch premises, ATM locations and information technology equipment that are currently considered operating leases, and therefore, are not recognized on the Company's consolidated balance sheets.
 The Company has formed a working group comprised of teams from different disciplines, including finance, bank properties and information technology.
 The Company has also engaged a software vendor to assist in complying with the new lease accounting requirements.
-The FASB has issued and is expected to issue additional practical expedients to assist entities with adoption.
-An alternative cumulative effect transition methodology has been approved, but not yet issued by the FASB, which the Company would consider electing when made available.
+The FASB has made available several practical expedients to assist entities with adoption.
+In addition to the transition practical expedient noted above, the Company expects to elect the package of practical expedients which among other things, would require no reassessment of whether existing contracts are or contain leases as well as no reassessment of lease classification for existing leases.
+Additionally, the Company does not plan to elect the practical expedient to use hindsight in determining the lease term and in assessing impairment of right-of-use assets.
 While the Company has not yet quantified the impact to the consolidated balance sheet upon the adoption of this new guidance, the Company expects to report increased assets and liabilities as a result of recognizing right-of-use assets and lease liabilities related to the Company's operating lease agreements noted above.
+However, the Company does not expect the adoption of ASU No. 2016-02 will have a material impact on its consolidated statements of income as the majority of its leases will remain operating in nature.
+As such, the expense recognition will be similar to previously required straight-line expense treatment.
+In conjunction with the Company's adoption of ASU No. 2016-02, management is also assessing internal controls to ensure that complete, accurate and up-to-date records of all lease agreements are not only available at commencement of a lease, but also throughout the term of the lease agreement.